FAQ's About Becoming a Registered Play Therapist/Supervisor

 What are the educational requirements for becoming a Registered Play Therapist/Supervisor?

-You must have a graduate degree in a mental health profession (e.g. social work, psychology, counseling, marriage & family therapy) from an institute of highet education.
+You must have a graduate degree in a mental health profession (e.g. social work, psychology, counseling, marriage & family therapy) from an institute of higher education.
 If you do not have a traditional degree (e.g..
 PhD, MSW), APT's Registration Committee may need to review your degree for appropriateness.
-Your course work must have included Ethics, Child Development, Theories of Personality, Principles of Psychotherapy, Child and Adolescent Psychopathology.
+Your course work must have included Child Development, Theories of Personality, Principles of Psychotherapy, Child and Adolescent Psychopathology, and Ethics.

 Highly specialized degrees (e.g. Art, Music, Drama Therapy, or even Play Therapy) are generally NOT eligible to meet registration requirements, since they may not provide the strong clinical foundation required.
 If you're not sure if your master's degree will be accepted, get a copy of your transcripts and copies of your syllabi and call or email APT.
 The staff at APT is very knowledgeable and helpful, and always willing to assist its members.

 Play Therapy Education: You also need 150 clock hours of instruction in play therapy.
-Within the 150 hours, you must have covered History of Play Therapy; Theory, Techniques/Methods; and Applications to Special Settings or Populations.
-In Florida, this is often the most difficult requirement to meet, since so few Florida schools have graduate courses in play therapy.
-If you have been fortunate enough to have had a class in Play Therapy (or, as its often called in MSW programs, "Social Work Practices with Children"), APT can help you figure out how many clock hours the course will provide towards meeting the 150.
+Within the 150 hours, APT recommends specific training to be earned primarily in these areas: History of Play Therapy; Theories; Techniques/Methods; and Applications/Special Populations.
+If you have had a graduate level class in Play Therapy (or, as its often called in MSW programs, "Social Work Practices with Children"), APT can help you figure out how many clock hours the course will provide towards meeting the 150.

-You may also use the educational hours you've acquired at play therapy workshops and conferences.
-Any hours accumulated after 1/1/99 must have been provided by an APT-approved continuing education provider.
-A maximum of 120 hours may be earned from the same instructor, and a maximum of 30 of the 150 clock hours may be earned via non-contact training (e.g. online or at-home course work).
+You may also use the educational hours you've acquired at play therapy workshops and conferences that were provided by an APT-approved continuing education provider.
+A maximum of 135 hours may be earned from the same instructor, and a maximum of 50 of the 150 clock hours may be earned via non-contact training (e.g. online or at-home course work).
 Click here for more information on distance learning.

 Many unlicensed clinicians don't bother to get continuing education certificates when they go to workshops, since they don't yet need to earn continuing education for a license.
 Remember: if you're working to become an RPT, you need to collect those certificates as proof of the play therapy educational hours you've earned.

-If you want to become a Registered Play Therapist-Supervisor, you also need to document that you have completed 4 hours of training in the theory and practice of clinical supervision.
-Since Florida requires that all approved clinical supervisors have 16 hours of the same type of training, you'll have that covered.
+If you want to become a Registered Play Therapist-Supervisor, you also need to document that you have completed 6 hours of training in the theory and practice of clinical supervision as well as demonstrate completion of the FL Qualified Supervisor requirements for supervisor training

 APT provides a checklist of additional items necessary for inclusion with the Registration application for both Registered Play Therapist and Registered Play Therapist Supervisor on their website at www.a4pt.org.